graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-12/papers/2024-12-30-large-concept-models.md

 ### The key idea

-Language models get the [Joint Embedding Predictive Architecture (JEPA)](https://openreview.net/pdf?id=BZ5a1r-kVsf) treament (gets JEPA-dised?)!
+Language models get the [Joint Embedding Predictive Architecture (JEPA)](https://openreview.net/pdf?id=BZ5a1r-kVsf) treatment (gets JEPA-dised?)!
 The authors develop a proof-of-concept model that tries to break a document into a set of concepts based on sentence structure.
 Using a predictive encoder-decoder model, they train the model to predict the embedding of the next concept in the sequence.
 They show promising signs of a model that can efficiently produce coherent summaries of long documents without the need for autoregressive token generation.

 <img src="{{ page.image_dir | append: 'FIG-LCM-Schema.png' | relative_url }}" alt="Schema representing the high level idea motivating large concept models.
 One use case is summarising long reasoning chains.">